 Desire to learn and improve

 Why hire a social media manager who wants to learn and improve?
 Social media changes every day—and sometimes by the hour.
-To use social networks effectively, participate in relevant conversations, and continue making progress toward key goals, you need a social media professional who follows industry trends and who is eager to experiment.
+To use social networks effectively, participate in relevant conversations, and continue making progress toward key goals, you need a social media professional who follows industry trends and is eager to experiment.

 How to Hire a Social Media Manager: 5-Step Process